-Bupivacaine HCl, adrenaline.
+Bupivacaine hydrochloride, adrenaline.

 Bupivacaine is classed as a membrane stabilising agent and is a local anaesthetic of the amide type.
 Marcain solutions are available with or without adrenaline, contain no antimicrobial agent and should be used only once and any residue discarded.

-Marcain with adrenaline solutions for injection are sterile, isotonic aqueous solutions of bupivacaine hydrochloride in water for injections BP.
-The pH of the solution is adjusted with sodium hydroxide or hydrochloric acid to remain between 3.3-5.0.
+Marcain with adrenaline solutions for injection are sterile, isotonic aqueous solutions of bupivacaine hydrochloride in Water for Injections BP.
+The pH of the solution is adjusted with sodium hydroxide or hydrochloric acid to remain between 3.3 - 5.0.
 They contain sodium metabisulfite as an antioxidant.

 Pharmacology: Pharmacodynamics: Marcain with Adrenaline contains bupivacaine, which is a long-acting local anaesthetic of the amide type, and the vasoconstrictor adrenaline (epinephrine).
 Bupivacaine reversibly blocks impulse conduction in the nerves by inhibiting the transport of sodium ions through the nerve membrane.
 Similar effects can also be seen on excitatory membranes in the brain and myocardium.